We have Spam, Spam, Spam, Bacon, Eggs and Spam.

 I have never seen any of those fake agents spending more than 20 minutes without a tangible result, so I never had to go past the stage of “fire up the PC and wait for the password”.

-Whatever you do, never go in the vicinity of your PC, just sit back, be the idiot they think to have on the line and make them sweat for whatever word they say.
+Whatever you do, never go in the vicinity of your PC, just sit back, be the idiot they think to have on the line and make them sweat for every word they say.

 Start all over again, because you just clicked the wrong button, or fake an error or anything else you want.